 When someone is diagnosed with a co-occurring disorder — a mental health issue in tandem with substance addiction — an integrated, comprehensive treatment program for both disorders is essential.
 Why?
 Because left untreated, substance abuse will likely render any treatment for the mental illness ineffective, while untreated mental health issues will make sobriety increasingly difficult.

 Integrated treatment for co-occurring disorders identifies the severity of two distinctive disorders and provides appropriately intensive treatment plans for both simultaneously.
-It also increases patient motivation and participation, essential to completion of treatment.
+It also increases patient motivation and participation, essential to the completion of treatment.
 Specialized, targeted therapies give dual diagnosis patients the information and support they need to overcome their issues and achieve sustainable, lasting recovery.

 https://www.foundationsrecoverynetwork.com/white-papers/frn-research-report-march-april-2014-benefits-of-dual-diagnosis-treatment-2013-patient-outcomes-for-substance-use-and-mental-health-disorders/ SAMHSA, 2013a